contensis/contensis.github.io/http-src/model/paged-list.md

 | totalCount | number | int | The total number of results available |
 | items | object [...] |  | A container for the items being returned |

-## Remarks
-The paged list properties provide the information required to implement an accurate paging control with settable page sizes.

 ## Example
+The paged list properties provide the information required to implement paging.

 ```json
 {